Aim and Scope

 The Advanced Research Center for Nanolithography (ACRNL) is a collaboration between ASML, FOM, NWO, UvA and VU.
 With the first research groups already in place, the AMOLF-based collaboration will become an independent institute in 2015, growing into a centre of expertise consisting of 100 researchers.
 Research area: Fundamental physics for current and future key technologies in nanolithography, primarily for the semiconductor industry.

 The Center for Neurogenomics and Cognitive Research (CNCR) generates integrated research programs from genes to behavior, each combining mouse and human studies.
 It operates as an expertise center of the Amsterdam Neuroscience on the VU campus.

 The National Research Institute for Mathematics and Computer Science in the Netherlands, part of the Netherlands Organisation for Scientific Research (NWO).
 Research area: mathematics and computer science.
 CWI concentrates on five broad, societally relevant themes: software, information, life sciences, logistics and energy.

 Faculty of Science of the University of Amsterdam.
 Research and education areas: physics, astronomy, chemistry, mathematics, logic, biodiversity and ecosystem dynamics; life sciences and computer science.
-Research and education at UvA-FWNI are done in strong collaboration with the Faculty of Science of VU University Amsterdam (VU-FEW/FALW).
+Research and education at UvA Faculty of Science are done in strong collaboration with the Faculty of Science of Vrije Universiteit Amsterdam.